beyond-the-cloud-dev/async-lib/website/api/queueable.md

 	.priority(5)
 	.enqueue();

-result.salesforceJobId; // MyQueueableJob Saleforce Job Id of either Queuable Job or Initial Scheduled Job, if MyQueueableJob was the enqueued one in chain, otherwise empty result.customJobId; // MyQueueableJob Unique Custom Job Id. result.asyncType; // Async.AsyncType.QUEUEABLE result.queueableChainState; // queueable chain state result.queueableChainState.jobs; // All jobs that were chained or in chain, including finalizers and processed jobs result.queueableChainState.nextSalesforceJobId; // Salesforce Job Id that will run next from chain result.queueableChainState.nextCustomJobId; // Custom Job Id that will run next from chain result.queueableChainState.enqueueType; // QueueableManager.EnqueueType - determine how the chain was enqueued, either added to currently running chain (EXISTING_CHAIN), enqueued as separate chain (NEW_CHAIN), or scheduled by initial job (INITIAL_SCHEDULED_BATCH_JOB)
+result.salesforceJobId; // MyQueueableJob Saleforce Job Id of either Queuable Job or Initial Queueable Chain Schedulable, if MyQueueableJob was the enqueued one in chain, otherwise empty result.customJobId; // MyQueueableJob Unique Custom Job Id. result.asyncType; // Async.AsyncType.QUEUEABLE result.queueableChainState; // queueable chain state result.queueableChainState.jobs; // All jobs that were chained or in chain, including finalizers and processed jobs result.queueableChainState.nextSalesforceJobId; // Salesforce Job Id that will run next from chain result.queueableChainState.nextCustomJobId; // Custom Job Id that will run next from chain result.queueableChainState.enqueueType; // QueueableManager.EnqueueType - determine how the chain was enqueued, either added to currently running chain (EXISTING_CHAIN), enqueued as separate chain (NEW_CHAIN), or initial queueable chain schedulable (INITIAL_QUEUEABLE_CHAIN_SCHEDULABLE)
 ```

 #### attachFinalizer